Autoresponder and Email Series

 Messages and steps (and modifications)

-An autoresponder is composed of a set of messages, which are called “steps”.
-When a subscriber is linked, it starts on step 1 which means it will receive the first message after the configured delay.
-A subscriber on step 1 has not yet received the first message, it is just waiting for it.
+A series is composed of a set of messages, which are called “steps”.
+When a subscriber is connected, it starts on step 1, which means it will receive the first message after the configured delay.

 If you change the series, the subscriber status is NOT affected.
 Hence if it is waiting for step 2 to be processed at a specific time, changing the delay for step two won’t change that subscriber delivery schedule.

-If you insert a new step and it becomes the “new” step 2 (and the original step 2 becomes the step 3), the subscriber waiting for step 2 will receive the new message for step 2.
+If you insert a new step and it becomes the “new” step 2 (and the original step 2 becomes step 3), the subscriber waiting for step 2 will receive the new message for step 2.

 Drawback: subscribers waiting for step 3 will receive the message associated with step 3, which was the old message for step 2.
 So they’ll receive once again the latest message.